Protect Your Energy Independence Protect Your Energy Independence

 We need a multi-pronged approach to meeting our state’s clean energy goals.
 We can’t expect electricity alone to get us there.
-Decision makers must consider the “upstream” emissions created by generating electricity, much of which comes from coal-fired power plants that release harmful greenhouse gas and carbon emissions into the air.
+Decision makers must consider the “upstream” emissions created by generating electricity and identify the true greenhouse gas benefits on the basis of a full fuel life cycle.
 Given the Public Power Safety Shutoffs instituted by electric companies in recent months, relying solely on electricity is also impractical.
 Most seriously, it’s dangerous for residents that require reliable power for medical equipment.

 Who uses propane?

 Nearly 12 million U.S. households rely on propane for affordable energy.
 If you’re already a propane customer, you might be surprised to learn that today, propane powers so much more than homes.
 It’s also a proven alternative fuel for fleet vehicles, including school buses, it’s used in farming, contractors use propane-powered mowers, and warehouses and other businesses count on propane forklifts.

 Chemically, renewable propane is identical to conventional propane, so it can be used for the same applications as conventional, including for homes.
 It’s commonly produced from easy-to-find ingredients (or “feedstock”) like animal fat, wood waste, and cooking oil.
 Like all renewable energy, renewable propane has a lower carbon intensity than traditional energy counterparts.
 The United States EPA’s Renewable Fuel Standards and the California Air Resource Board’s Low Carbon Fuel Standard include renewable propane as a way to reduce greenhouse gas emissions.
 Best of all, California leads the U.S. for the use of renewable propane.

 California homeowners who want the green advantages of solar power but the peace of mind of an energy backup may choose to use a propane backup generator.